State Tax Filing Resources

 All Utah reimbursable employers must file Form 794, Utah Department of Workforce Services Insured Employment and Wage Report (Form 794N).
 This form is filed in place of Form 33H, Utah Employer Quarterly Wage List and Contribution Report.

-- Make a copy of the completed form for your files.
-Sign the return and mail it along with Form 33HA, Utah Employer Quarterly Wage List Continuation Sheet, on or before the due date to the agency.
+2. Make a copy of the completed form for your files.
+Sign the return and mail it to the agency along with Form 33HA, Utah Employer Quarterly Wage List Continuation Sheet, on or before the due date.

 State Withholding